paulbusse/Hamok/docs/deploy.md

 You must also list at least one value to monitor.
 For this and other configuration settings please read the [user guide](usage.md)

+Note: in 22.7 we changed the configuration of the monitors.
+Your current configuration file will cause failures.

 ## Step 4: Configure Home Assistant

 _Last changes: v22.3_